keithmsalas/customer-churn-prediction/README.md

 Fiber optic customers churn at 42%, nearly double the DSL rate.
 This points to pricing or service quality issues in that segment.

-Electronic check users churn at 3x the rate of customers on automatic payments.
-Automatic payments create friction to cancel, electronic check does not.
+Customers on electronic check churn at triple the rate of those on auto-pay likely because auto-pay creates passive lock-in.
+Canceling means taking an extra step, and many customers simply don't.

 ## Dataset